 You can specify whether other Codio Users within your Organization are able to access and Administer your Packs.
 If you are not a member of an Organization, this cannot be used.

-Codio Guides is a very powerful content authoring feature that lets you write course content that is fully integrated into the IDE.
-So if you are creating a Starter Pack for tuition purposes, a Guide is extremely useful and easy to use.
+Codio guide is a very powerful content authoring feature that lets you write course content that is fully integrated into the IDE.
+So if you are creating a starter pack for tuition purposes, this is extremely useful and easy to use.